 No. 2 – Eve – Go back to the Garden!Watch the Video

 Eve was the first and only woman to come into the earth by creation from the side of a man, Genesis 2:22.
-Adam named her Eve as she would become the mother of all living, (Genesis 3:20)
+Adam named her Eve as she would become the mother of all living, Genesis 3:20.

 Eve had a very definite reason for being here.
 God had created all the animals.
-He had brought them all to Adam so that he could name them, but none of them were suitable to be a helper for Adam, Genesis 2:20.
-God knew how much He enjoyed His own relationship with His Son and His Spirit so He declares that it was not right for Adam to be on his own, Genesis 2:18.
+He had brought them all to Adam so that he could name them, but none of them was suitable to be a helper for Adam, Genesis 2:20.
+God knew how much He enjoyed His own relationship with His Son and His Spirit so He declared that it was not right for Adam to be on his own, Genesis 2:18.

 God then created the most perfect woman ever made, just right for Adam, taken from the place closest to his heart, Genesis 2:22.
 Eve was equal to her husband, their only difference being their sex.
-Like Adam she was gifted with reasoning and understanding and in her own unique way had the job, together with him, of filling and subduing the earth.
+Like Adam she was gifted with reasoning and understanding and, in her own unique way, had the job, together with him, of filling and subduing the earth.
 Like him she had a personal relationship with her Father, God, and obeyed Him very willingly, as they only had one commandment.
 Everything she saw around her was perfect.
-All the beauty was new and refreshing, the air she breathed was pure and unspoiled and the water she drank was clear and sparkling.
+All the beauty was new and refreshing.
+The air she breathed was pure and unspoiled and the water she drank was clear and sparkling.
 Her marriage relationship was perfect and she had great joy, peace and love.
 Even the animals lived harmoniously with all others.
 Eve had everything she could ever want, far more abundantly than she could even think, Ephesians 3:21.

 Tree of knowledge of good and evil or the tree of Life?